 Straight men catfish lesbians on dating apps, pretending to be hot girls.
 They do this to make the girl fall for him to where he can show the lesbian that she actually fell for a guy and hopefully change her sexuality.
 However, the lesbian will probably not change her sexuality because she knows she is only into girls, not guys.

-People on LGBT dating apps are contacting victims, telling them how much they like them and how they want to see nude images of them.
+The catfish on LGBT dating apps are contacting victims, telling them how much they like them and how they want to see nude images of them.
 Sometimes, they will even invite the victim somewhere to perform explicit acts with them.
 A few days after their requests, the victim gets a phone call claiming to be the authorities or parents calling to inform the victim that they slept with or sent pictures to a minor.
 They then demand the victim pays them a lot of money, or they will go to the cops.

 You meet someone online who claims that they really like you.
-They offer to meet you somewhere to get to know you better, and tell you how excited they are to meet you.
-However, when they show up, its with an accomplice and they look nothing like their profile picture.
+They offer to meet you somewhere to get to know you better and tell you how excited they are to meet you.
+However, when they show up, it’s with an accomplice and they look nothing like their profile picture.
 They demand that you give them your money, and when you don’t they beat you up and steal your wallet.

 Straight people who are against the LGBT community have sometimes used dating apps as tracking locators to find out where people who are LGBT live.
 Once they find these certain individuals, they beat them up just for being themselves.
 There are even countries such as Russia, Egypt, and South Africa that have law enforcement that use dating apps to track LGBT individuals to arrest them.

-Carmel Jones, relationship coach who writes about LGBTQ+ relationships and dating on The Big Fling has this to say:
+Carmel Jones, a relationship coach who writes about LGBTQ+ relationships and dating on The Big Fling has this to say:

 Statistically speaking, online dating is riskier in the LGBTQ community.
 However, awareness of the risks and safety measures are the best way to have a safe and optimistic online dating experience.